Note: This Article was originally written and published in January of 2022. It has been updated and republished as of June 2023.

 Con: As a joint owner, if this person has creditor issues and/or judgments entered against them, their creditors could access the money in this joint account to pay off the debt owed.
 Also, as a “joint owner”, this person could take all the money and use it on themselves without paying your bills.

 Warning 1: When you make someone a joint owner of a bank account – you are technically “giving” them the money in that account from an IRS perspective.
-If the amount in the bank account is more than $15,000 then you may have to report this “gift” to the IRS.
+If the amount in the bank account is more than $17,000 (if you are not married) or $34,000 (if you are married) then you may have to report this “gift” to the IRS.

-Warning 2: See Warning 1 & 2 of the Payable on Death Section above – these Warnings apply to Joint Ownership Accounts as well.
+Warning 2: See Warnings 2 and 3 of the Payable on Death Section above – these Warnings apply to Joint Ownership Accounts as well.

 Any formal estate plan should include a signed Power of Attorney for Property Document.
 This is a document where you name an agent to act on your behalf while you are living to help you with “Property – Related” transactions in the event you become mentally incapacitated or if you just want somebody to help you with your property and finances.